 Conclusion

 Now that it’s clear that you can paint over a lacquer finish, the next step to make is to put these methods into action.
-Like any woodworking project, our experts recommend identifying your options before diving into any task.
+As with any woodworking endeavor, I always stress the importance of weighing your options before diving in.

 Feel free to follow this guide and work at your own pace.
 After all, this craft takes time to master.